mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/module_description.md

 a++ // It is not Idempotence because the final value will depend upon the number of times the statement is executed.

-- _**Safety:**_ The concepts of ‘idempotent methods’ and ‘safe methods’ are often confused.
+- _**Safety:**_ The concepts of _**‘idempotent methods’**_ and _**‘safe methods’**_ are often confused.
 A safe method does not change the value that is returned, it reads – but it never writes.
+Safe methods are HTTP methods that do not modify resources.
+For instance, using GET or HEAD on a resource URL, should NEVER change the resource.
 <br>Example:<br>

 x + 0; //it is idempotent and also safe, as final value x would not change after executing it multiple times.